jameshorine/prostate_cancer/README.md

 Model choice (in prediction and imputation) is Random Forest (classification) as the Random Forest, while intrinsically biased, is able to learn even the most complicated data response manifold topology while still providing robust results in a highly co-linear predictor space.

-10-fold cross validation agrees with an [out of bag](./plots/OOB_error_rate.pdf) accuracy at 63%.
+10-fold cross validation agrees with an [out of bag](./plots/OOB_error_rate.pdf) accuracy at 63% using at most $\sqrt{p}$-many features for each split in the data space.
 This suggests that with further research and medical expertise, one could turn this approach into a powerful tool to direct doctor-patient efforts at a time where tensions, emotions, and concern are very high.